-You see them in the big box gyms.
-Rows and rows of hinges, pulleys, and weight stacks.
-Each one stares at you and promises the solution.
+You see them in the big boxing gyms.
+Rows and rows of hinges, pulleys and weight stacks.
+They stare at you and promise a solution.
 Each one silently says, “use me and I will fulfill all of your fitness desires.”
-Each one perpetuates the lie.
+Each one tells that lie.

-The lie is a promise of a magic pill, or in this case a magic machine.
-The lie that by using some gadget or gizmo, you’ll be turned into the fitness god you see on the cover of fitness magazines.
+Similar to a “magic pill”, or in this case a magic machine.
+The lie that says if you use some gadget or gizmo, you’ll be turned into the fitness God you see on the cover of magazines.
 I have two words for this: Bull.
 Shit.

-The truth is that you have to work.
-And as they say, the truth hurts.
-It’s also the truth that you don’t need a single machine or piece of equipment to get into top shape.
-There are pieces of equipment, and even a machine or two, that can be beneficial to your fitness regimen.
-But they are far from necessary.
+As they say, the truth hurts.
+The truth is, you have to work for it.
+It’s important to remember that you can’t just use one type of machine or equipment to get into top shape.
+There are pieces of equipment and even a machine or two, that can be beneficial to your fitness plan.
+But they aren’t necessary.

 So what’s the problem with machines for fitness training?